 Smoothing splines have many strengths, but adaptivity to changes in the local level of smoothness is not one of them.
 That is, if the underlying regression function $f_0$ is smooth in some parts of its domain and wiggly in other parts, then the smoothing spline will have trouble estimating $f_0$ adequately throughout.
 It is not alone: any {\it linear smoother}---meaning, an estimator \smash{$\hf$} of $f_0$ whose fitted values \smash{$\htheta=\hf(x_{1:n})$} are a linear function of the responses $y$---will suffer from the same problem, as made precise by the influential work of \citet{donoho1998minimax}.
 (From \eqref{eq:smooth_spline_sol}, it is easy to check that the smoothing spline estimator is indeed a linear smoother.)
 We will explain this point in more detail shortly.

 Aimed at addressing this very issue, \citet{mammen1997locally} proposed an estimator based on solving the variational problem \eqref{eq:local_spline}, which recall, for a given integer $k \geq 0$, is known as the $k$th degree locally adaptive regression spline estimator.
-We can see that \eqref{eq:local_spline} is like smoothing spline problem \eqref{eq:smooth_spline}, but with the $L_2$-Sobolev penalty is replaced by a (higher-order) total variation penalty on $f$.
-Note that when $f$ is $(k+1)$ times weakly differentiable on an interval $[a,b]$, we have
+(It is worth noting that the same idea was proposed earlier by \citet{koenker1994quantile}, who studied total variation smoothing of the first derivative, $k=1$, in nonparametric quantile regression.)
+We can see that \eqref{eq:local_spline} is like the smoothing spline problem \eqref{eq:smooth_spline}, but with the $L_2$-Sobolev penalty is replaced by a (higher-order) total variation penalty on $f$.
+Note that when $f$ is $k+1$ times weakly differentiable on an interval $[a,b]$, we have

-This is the seminorm associated with the $L_1$-Sobolev space $\cW^{k+1,1}([a,b])$, and in this sense, we can interpret problem \eqref{eq:local_spline} as something like the $L_1$ analog of problem \eqref{eq:smooth_spline}.
-Importantly, the fitted values \smash{$\htheta = \hf(x_{1:n})$} for the locally adaptive regression spline estimator are {\it not} a linear function of $y$, that is, the locally adaptive regression spline estimator is not a linear smoother.
+In this sense, we can interpret problem \eqref{eq:local_spline} as something like the $L_1$ analog of problem \eqref{eq:smooth_spline}.
+Importantly, note that the fitted values \smash{$\htheta = \hf(x_{1:n})$} from the locally adaptive regression spline estimator are {\it not} a linear function of $y$, that is, the locally adaptive regression spline estimator is not a linear smoother.

 \paragraph{Local adaptivity.}